RealmKnight/CNWC-BLET-GCA-PLD-App/docs/priority-navigation-system.md

 - **Purpose**: Central management of priority item detection and routing
 - **Key Functions**:
   - `checkForPriorityItems()`: Scans for unhandled critical items
-  - `routeToNextPriorityItem()`: Navigates to next priority item
+  - `routeToNextPriorityItem()`: Navigates to next priority item (ONLY when called by modal)
   - `markItemAsHandled()`: Removes item from priority queue
   - `shouldBlockNavigation()`: Determines if navigation should be blocked
-  - `isOnPriorityRoute()`: Checks if user is on a priority-handling route
+  - `isOnPriorityRoute()`: Checks if user is already on valid priority route

 #### 2. `PriorityBlockingModal` Component (`components/modals/PriorityBlockingModal.tsx`)

 - **Purpose**: Modal interface that blocks all navigation
 - **Features**:
-  - Cannot be dismissed by user action
+  - Non-dismissible modal (no backdrop dismissal)
-  - Shows item details and priority level
+  - Priority indicators (warning/alert icons, colors)
-  - Displays progress indicator
+  - Progress tracking ("2 of 5 priority items")
-  - Provides action button to navigate to item
+  - Status indicators (read/acknowledged checkmarks)
-  - Shows status indicators (read/acknowledged)
+  - Action button to navigate to item

 #### 3. `NavigationGuard` Component (`components/NavigationGuard.tsx`)